-You can read the latest investment strategy in the fund's KID document or prospectus available here: https://documents.danskeinvest.com/fund/LU1806386287
+You can read the latest investment strategy in the fund's KID document or prospectus available here: https://documents.danskeinvest.com/fund/LU1806395510

-The fund primarily gains exposures to issuers through investments in underlying funds.
-By the selection of underlying funds, the fund aims to ensure as an integral of its investment strategy that the minimum target on sustainable investments can be met, and that other environmental and/or social characteristics are promoted.
+The fund primarily gains exposures to issuers through investments in underlying funds of the master fund.
+By the selection of underlying funds, the fund (via the master fund) aims to ensure as an integral of its investment strategy that the minimum target on sustainable investments can be met, and that other environmental and/or social characteristics are promoted.